SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 ![sending-message-to-queue]({{ site.baseurl }}/images/persistence-with-queues-details-2.png)

 There is no difference in the actual method calls to the JMS producer when sending a JMS `persistent` message as compared to a JMS `non-persistent` message shown in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}.
-The difference in the JMS `persistent` message is that the Solace Message Router will acknowledge the message once it is successfully stored on the message router and the `Producer.send()` call will not return until it has successfully received this acknowledgement.
-This means that in JMS, all calls to the `Producer.send()` are blocking calls and they wait for message confirmation from the Solace message router before proceeding.
+The difference in the JMS `persistent` message is that Solace messaging will acknowledge the message once it is successfully stored by Solace messaging and the `Producer.send()` call will not return until it has successfully received this acknowledgement.
+This means that in JMS, all calls to the `Producer.send()` are blocking calls and they wait for message confirmation from Solace messaging before proceeding.
 This is outlined in the JMS specification and Solace JMS adheres to this requirement.

 See [Configuring Queues]({{ site.docs-confugure-queues }}){:target="_blank"} for details on how to configure durable queues on Solace Message Routers with Solace CLI.